thombruce/helvellyn/README.md

 ## TODO:

 * Update this README with useful information
+* Add Contributing Guidelines
-* Add an open source license
+* Add Code of Conduct
+* See: https://opensource.guide/starting-a-project/#launching-your-own-open-source-project for more info